 - create and send messages in Message Composer

-- view and update information on Banner INB
+- view and update information in Banner *

 - Groups app in MyUWF

 - use Duo to Remote Desktop to UWF workstations*